IsoldevR/Linux_Intro_EVOP_2026/README.md

 <summary>Show answer</summary>

   ```
-  cp E8_copy_this_file.txt <your name>_copy.txt
+  cp E8_copy_this_file.txt /<your name/>_copy.txt
   ```

 </details>

-Tip: if you see something like "/<your name/>" you are usually supposed to change that bit including the angle brackets to something else!
+Tip: if you see something like "/<your /name/>" you are usually supposed to change that bit including the angle brackets to something else!

 *Explainer*: cat